 Create glossaries and style guides

-Decide which mode of interpretation makes the most sense
+Decide which mode of interpretation makes the most sense.

-As your language services provider, we will work with you to determine which model is best at our preparation meetings.
+As your language services provider, we will work with you to determine which model is best for our preparation meetings.
 To learn more about the difference and ideal applications for each one, read Selecting the Ideal Mode of Interpretation for Your Meeting.

 Contact Chang-Castillo and Associates to discuss Zoom interpretation services

-The interpreting team here at Chang-Castillo and Associates is always prepared to provide the platinum-standard in remote, Zoom interpretation services.
+The interpreting team here at Chang-Castillo and Associates is always prepared to provide the platinum standard in remote, Zoom interpretation services.

 Contact us today at +1 (877) 708-0005 or via our online contact form to discuss your needs.
 We provide competitively priced language services and look forward to serving your organization while representing its multinational interests to impeccable standards.